Photo Finish Records: Universal Music Group (2012–present)

-Caroline Distribution/Virgin Music Label & Artist Services (2016–)
+Caroline Distribution/Virgin Music Label & Artist Services (2016–present)

 In 2016, Photo Finish made a distribution deal with Caroline Distribution, establishing the label as an independent entity to work with artists including SHAED, ROZES, guardin, Joan, Handsome Ghost, and Lakeview.

 In September 2016, Photo Finish released Just Wanna See, the debut EP by SHAED, whose single "Name On It" was the featured track for a Victoria's Secret commercial.
 SHAED’s single "Trampoline", from their follow-up EP Melt, was featured in a MacBook Air commercial in October, 2018, and was the #1 song on Alternative Radio for the entire year of 2019, garnering over 3 billion in US radio audience and over 7 million worldwide sales (equivalents).
 The song reached number one on the US Billboard Alternative Songs chart and went double platinum in the United States, Canada, and India.

 In 2017, Photo Finish released the debut EP by ROZES.
 ROZES’s song "Halfway There" was the official anthem to the 2019 Women's March on NYC via The Women's March Alliance.